Please book an appointment to visit the exhibition.

-James Cohan is pleased to present an exhibition of new paintings by Firelei Báez, on view from March 5 through April 25 at 48 Walker Street.
+James Cohan is pleased to present an exhibition of new paintings by Firelei Báez, on view from March 5 through July 2 at 48 Walker Street.
 This is the artist’s second solo exhibition with James Cohan.
-The gallery will host an opening reception with the artist on Thursday, March 5 from 6-8 PM.

 Firelei Báez casts diasporic histories into an imaginative realm, re-working visual references drawn from the past to explore new possibilities for the future.
 Often depicting strong, shape-shifting female protagonists, her paintings incorporate motifs sourced from regional mythologies and historical artifacts alongside cues from science fiction and fantasy, to envision identities as unfixed, and inherited stories as perpetually-evolving.